- Last Updated: Jan 06, 2025

 Termination

-Every contract should include details on how a party can end the deal.
+Every contract should include details on how a party can initiate the termination of contracts.
 Sometimes, you’ll put a time limit on the contract, for example, one year.
 In other cases, you may want to terminate the contracts due to a breach or mutual decision.

 Dispute Resolution